syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 # Styling in Flutter DataGrid

 The data grid applies style for all its elements by writing a Style class overriding from `DataGridCellStyle`.
-The styling can be applied to DataGrid by using the `sfDataGridThemeData` in `SfDataGridTheme`.
+The styling can be applied to DataGrid by using the `SfDataGridThemeData` in `SfDataGridTheme`.
 The DataGrid should be wrapped inside the `SfDataGridTheme`.

 ## Styling row